Mindset of Change

 To start, I’d like to ask you a question: How are we already in September of 2021?

 If you’re anything like me, a slight tinge of panic just shot through your whole body.
 I shouldn’t bring it up, but 2020 was a tough year and even for as long as it felt, it’s finished.
 We blew past these last eight months.
-And besides the ever changing fall weather, football (Rise Up! and Go Dawgs!), and too many holidays to mention, we find ourselves staring at the inevitable end of 2021.
+And besides the ever changing fall weather, football, and too many holidays to mention, we find ourselves staring at the inevitable end of 2021.

 The concept of time has always been a difficult one for me to reconcile.
 It’s ever fleeting, cannot be slowed, nor can it be refilled.
 I also believe; however, that it’s what makes the human experience both immaculate and challenging.
 When I use this to remind me of the value of each day, week, moment, or season then I’m able to be present, energized, and focused.